vinceimbat/vinceimbat/content/Practice is necessary in acquiring skill and knowledge.md

 sr-ease: 230
 ---

 If acquiring a skill, you have to practice it directly.
 When learning knowledge, you have to use it in a context of use ([[Directness is connected with context of use]]).
 Learning through passively consuming is never enough.
 You have to overcome procrastination by passive consumption and the fear of just starting, so you can finally practice.
-You can even practice in public ([[thoughts/work with the garage door up]]).
+You can even practice in public ([[work with the garage door up]]).

 # References